davique0/davique0/README.md

 <br />

-A full-stack developer focused on puzzles and problem solving, with a background in electronic engineering that allows for logic thinking and step-by-step solutions.
+<p>A full-stack developer focused on puzzles and problem solving, with a background in electronic engineering that allows for logic thinking and step-by-step solutions.
 Innovation drives me to seek faster and simpler ways to optimize processes, reducing time spent on repetitive tasks and improving overall performance.
-Having a sales background, my communication skills help me to assist people in understanding complex technical terms, bridging the gap between technical and common knowledge.
+Having a sales background, my communication skills help me to assist people in understanding complex technical terms, bridging the gap between technical and common knowledge.</p>

 ### Skills
 **🌎 Languages:** JavaScript, Ruby, HTML, CSS<br />